- Solar advice hub

 Intelligent Octopus Go is the best import tariff for households with an eligible electric vehicle and charger.

-You can charge your car for an incredibly cheap rate – around three times less than electricity costs at the moment – which already makes it worth switching.
+You can charge your car for an incredibly cheap rate – around three and a half times less than electricity costs at the moment – which already makes it worth switching.

-And if you can shift as much of your electricity consumption to the off-peak period, you can save even more on your energy bills.
+And the more of your electricity consumption you can shift to the off-peak period, the more you can save on your energy bills.

 By allowing Octopus to charge your car when it wants – to a point – you’ll also help to avoid overloading the grid, which will be increasingly important as the country electrifies its transport and heating networks.